 Thus, humans recognize the safe zone right away and know how close they may get to a robot.
 The camera immediately detects any intrusion in the safe zone by an individual – the projected lines are disrupted.
 The robot decelerates at once.
 Optical and acoustic warning signals can additionally be generated.
 Another distinctive feature is the variability of marked areas’ position and size and the capability to give them any shape – for instance, a circle, a rectangle or any freeform.

-"Since we employ common standard components, our system can be installed cost effectively.
-The projector and camera are calibrated and synchronised to one another,” says Dr. Norbert Elkmann, Robotic Systems Business Unit Manager at the Fraunhofer IFF.
+“Since we employ common standard components, our system can be installed cost effectively.
+The projector and camera are calibrated and synchronized to one another,” says Dr. Norbert Elkmann, Robotic Systems Business Unit Manager at the Fraunhofer IFF.

 When a larger area needs to be monitored, the system can be extended as desired by additional projectors and cameras.
 The monitoring system operates with modulated light.
 “The advantage of this is its reliability even under the effects of external light, e.g. sunlight and shadow.
 Present purely camera-based space monitoring systems operate independently of external light only to a limited extent,” explains Elkmann.

 In addition, the experts can combine this system with robot controls and thus dynamically modify danger and safe zones.
-If, for example, a robot only works to the left of its workspace at times, the maximum robot workspace would not have to be monitored.
+If, for example, a robot only works to the left of its work space at times, the maximum robot work space would not have to be monitored.
 The system can also be used wherever safe zones ought not to be perceptible – by projecting invisible light.